 One of the main purposes of the WIDA ACCESS program is to identify the English language proficiency level of students with respect to the WIDA ELD Standards.
 Because of the emphasis on the classification of student performance, a question of interest is how accurately and consistently the ACCESS composite scale scores can classify students into WIDA proficiency categories determined by the 2016 ACCESS standard-setting process (Cook & MacGregor, 2017).
 Although states in the WIDA Consortium take into consideration one or more of the domain and composite scale scores when making accountability decisions, all WIDA Consortium states use the Overall composite scale score as the primary score when making classification decisions about students.
-Therefore, it is especially important to examine the accuracy and consistency of the classifications based on the Overall composite scale scores to help test users and policy makers judge the utility of this information and to make decisions about score reporting (American Educational Research Association et al., 2014).
+Therefore, it is especially important to examine the accuracy and consistency of the classifications based on the Overall composite scale score reporting (American Educational Research Association et al., 2014).
 The analyses utilize the methods that Livingston and Lewis (1995) and Young and Yoon (1998) outlined, as implemented in the software program BB-CLASS (Brennan, 2004; cf. also Lee et al., 2002).